drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

    ``TabletopClub_vX.X.X_OSX_Universal.zip``.

 2. When it has downloaded, go to your downloads folder in Finder, and find the compressed file.
-Double-click the file to extract the folder - it will be called something like ``TabletopClub_vX.X.X_OSX_Universal``.
+Double-click the file to extract the application.

-3. Re-name the new folder to ``TabletopClub``.

-4. Go into the folder, and launch the game by right-clicking ``TabletopClub`` and clicking :guilabel:`Open`.
+3. Launch the game by right-clicking ``TabletopClub`` and clicking :guilabel:`Open`.

    .. note::